 My about.me page

-“Creating a website” came up as one of the biggest challenges for writers in the survey I created.
+“Creating a website” came up as one of the biggest challenges for writers in a recent survey I created.
 When I’m coaching writers, especially new writers, my initial aim is to give the writer some confidence.
 The easiest way to do this is to help the writer make some money.
 Sales give you confidence.

 So, whether you have a website or not, here are some ways to play online, promote yourself as a writer, and get some cash at the same time.